 How long does it take to become a Catholic?

-Becoming Catholic is a life-long commitment.
-However, the Christian initiation process typically lasts for several months or longer in order to prepare to take this step.
-Participants in the initiation process generally meet once or twice each week, including part of the Mass on Sunday, but each parish initiation schedule varies.
+While becoming Catholic is a personal journey and the time frame can vary from individual to individual, the Christian initiation process typically lasts for several months or sometimes longer in order to prepare to take this step.
 The initiation of individuals who are ready to become new members of the Catholic Church may take place at Easter (in March or April) or at other times throughout the year.

 Diocese of Duluth